raospiratory/Red-vs-Blue-Project/README.md

 As the Red Team, you will attack a vulnerable VM within your environment in an effort to take control and gain root access to the machine.
 You will be using Kibana as the Blue Team and analyze logs of the attacking engagement from Red Team. using the logs to get precise information and visuals for a report.
 Following that, you will analyze your log data to offer mitigation strategies for each exploit you've successfully used.

-*You'll use the logs to extract hard data and visualizations for their report.

-*Then, you will interpret your log data to suggest mitigation measures for each exploit that you've successfully performed.

 ### Unit Objectives